Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Conclusion

 \section{Conclusion}

-In this work, we introduced \emph{Residual‐PAC Privacy}, an enhanced framework that quantifies privacy guarantees beyond Gaussian assumptions and overcomes the inherent conservativeness of prior PAC‐Privacy methods.
-By casting the privacy–utility trade‐off as a convex Stackelberg optimization problem, our Stackelberg Residual‐PAC (SR‐PAC) approach fully leverages the available privacy budget and automatically calibrates anisotropic noise distributions tailored to the underlying data and mechanism.
-Extensive numerical experiments on CIFAR‐10, CIFAR‐100, MNIST, and AG News confirm that SR‐PAC consistently attains tighter privacy guarantees and higher utility compared to existing approaches.
-Consequently, Residual-PAC Privacy combines rigorous theory with practical effectiveness, offering a robust foundation for scalable, precise privacy assurance in complex, data‐driven applications.
+This work introduced R-PAC Privacy, an enhanced framework that guarantees privacy beyond Gaussian assumptions while overcoming the conservativeness of existing PAC Privacy algorithms.
+Our SR-PAC algorithm casts the privacy–utility trade-off as a Stackelberg problem, efficiently using the privacy budget and learning data- and mechanism-specific anisotropic noise.
+Extensive experiments show that SR-PAC consistently attains tighter privacy guarantees and higher utility than prior approaches, providing a rigorous and practical foundation for scalable privacy assurance in complex applications.